 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet-smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and all nations.
 In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 13 (1907)

-The story is of the hero, Jesus, who is the spawn of God, not man.
+Remember, ancient mythical, spiritual tales, legends, and stories are metaphors.
+They do not represent factual events.
+The story is of Jesus, just such a story about an avatar.
 He is raised in Jewish culture and becomes an educated scholar of the tradition, which he rejects.
 As a rebel, he undergoes a spiritual awakening in the wilderness and then embarks on his quest to confront the religious leaders.
 He is the victim of betrayal by one of his followers and subsequently tortured to death, but then resurrects and ascends to heaven.
-Because he was not a man but an avatar.
-So, his life was a showcase for the symbols of rebirth and transformation.
+His life as an avatar showcases the symbols of rebirth, renewal, and reincarnation.

 The authority of Christianity comes from texts voted into the canon of divinely inspired writings of those who knew Jesus.
 These writings are often contradictory and stretch the bounds of logic.
-Our favorite parts of the New Testament are the places where Jesus talks to himself inside his head, and no one around could have possibly recorded these conversations.
+Our favorite parts of the New Testament are when Jesus is talking to himself inside his head.
+Then, someone who wasn’t even there recorded these conversations.

 Horus

 Egypt, approximately 3000 to 4000 BCE.
 In Egyptian mythology, known as the sun god.
 He is the Son of Isis and Osiris.
-Adopted by the Greeks as the God of silence and was also called Harpocrates. (bullfinch).
+The Greeks adopted it as the god of silence and was also called Harpocrates. (bullfinch).
 Notable characteristics of his legend:

 — Born on December 25 or Winter Solstice